mparchment/salsabil-io/src/content/blog/hadith.md

 - *Ida’at Bahthiyyah fi-‘Ulum al-Hadith al-Nabawiyyah* by Hatim al-’Awni

-This book compiles some of Hatim al-‘Awni’s most important lectures on hadith sciences, serving as an advanced resource to consolidate and expand on what you’ve learned.
+This book compiles some of Hatim al-‘Awni’s most important lectures on hadith sciences, serving as an advanced resource to consolidate and expand what has been covered so far.

 # Advanced Level